cloppa/TikChecker/README.md

 # TikChecker

-This is a simple proxyless TikTok username checker that can be deployed on Windows, Mac, Linux etc.
+This is a simple proxyless TikTok username checker that can be deployed on Windows systems

 ## Deployment